Cooperative Online Learning for Multi-Agent System Control via Gaussian Processes with Event-Triggered Mechanism: Extended Version: Introduction

 \section{Introduction}

-Cooperative control for the multi-agent system (MAS) with unknown models or environmental uncertainties draws large attention over the past two decades, particularly in the control of underwater vehicles \cite{yan2019coordinated}, electric machines \cite{yin2022implementation} and buildings \cite{eydner2022real}.
-To compensate for these uncertainties, machine learning methods are employed to learn the unknown component from the collected data to design the model-based controller.
-Among them, Gaussian process (GP) regression \cite{williams2006gaussian} is popular for model inference in control because of its capiablity of learning unknown dynamics in the systems with probabilistically guaranteed prediction error bound \cite{srinivas2012information}.
+Cooperative control for the multi-agent system (MAS) with unknown models or environmental uncertainties has drawn large attention over the past two decades, particularly in fields such as aerial drones \cite{cui2019multi}, underwater vehicles \cite{yan2019discrete} and networked sensors\cite{gu2012spatial}.
+To compensate for the uncertainties, machine learning methods are employed on each agent to learn the unknown components from collected data, and then subsequently integrate into the model-based controller design.
+Specifically, among machine learning techniques, Gaussian process (GP) regression \cite{williams2006gaussian} is popular for model estimation in safe control \cite{chowdhary2014bayesian, he2022adaptive} due to its capability of inferring unknown dynamics with a probabilistically guaranteed prediction performance \cite{srinivas2012information}. \looseness=-1